Sgant1/Winedemic/technology.md

 ## Dashboard

 In addition to using a __ template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on ___.
+Looking at using Tableau to fomrulate dashboards.